mcdonc/djangocon2012-pyramid-talk/presentation.rst

   other third-party libraries and frameworks.

 - Scaffolds are where opinions live (e.g. SQLAlchemy + Mako vs. MongoDB +
   Jinja2).
-They can and are distributed independently via PyPI.
+They can be and are distributed independently via PyPI.

-- ``pcreate`` generates code that you can use can generate a Python *distribution* (something you can credibly upload to PyPI).
+- ``pcreate`` generates code that you can use to generate a Python *distribution* (something you can credibly upload to PyPI).

 Pyramid Friends